dominictoms/cv/README.md

 Python script and LaTeX files to generate a CV with a cover letter, designed to make it easy to apply for jobs as quickly as possible.

+An example CV generated using this script can be viewed [here](https://domtoms.com/files/cv.pdf).

 ## Preamble
 This program needs `python3`, `pdftk`, `latexmk` and `pyyaml` to run.